Massachusetts Charter: History

-With the Glorious Revolution and the 1689 Boston revolt the Dominion of New England fell apart.
-The Dominion had been an attempt by the Crown to consolidate some North American colonies into one entity and consisted of the Massachusetts Bay Colony, Province of New Hampshire, Plymouth Colony, Colony of Rhode Island and Providence Plantations, Connecticut Colony, Province of New York, and Province of New Jersey.
-With the breakup of Dominion the Crown consolidated colonies around New England, specifically the Massachusetts Bay Colony, the Plymouth Colony, and territories such as Martha's Vineyard and Nantucket.
-With the dissolution of the Dominion many colonies were concerned about their future status of annexation by other colonies.
-For instance the Plymouth Colony was originally meant to be transferred to the Colony of New York however the colonial leaders insisted that they become part of the Massachusetts Bay Colony instead.
+With the Glorious Revolution and the 1689 Boston revolt, the Dominion of New England fell apart.
+The dominion had been an attempt by the Crown to consolidate some North American colonies into one entity and consisted of the Massachusetts Bay Colony, Province of New Hampshire, Plymouth Colony, Colony of Rhode Island and Providence Plantations, Connecticut Colony, Province of New York, and Province of New Jersey.
+With the breakup of the dominion, the Crown consolidated colonies around New England, specifically the Massachusetts Bay Colony, the Plymouth Colony, and territories such as Martha's Vineyard and Nantucket.
+With the dissolution of the dominion, many colonies were concerned about their future status of annexation by other colonies.
+For instance, the Plymouth Colony was originally meant to be transferred to the Colony of New York, but the colonial leaders insisted that they become part of the Massachusetts Bay Colony instead.

-A draft of the charter was drawn up by the Attorney-General which allowed the Royal Governor to be chosen by the Crown, however the Governor's Council, the Deputy Governor and the lower house of the General Court were to be elected by the colonists.
+A draft of the charter was drawn up by the Attorney-General that allowed the Royal Governor to be chosen by the Crown, but the Governor's Council, the deputy governor, and the lower house of the General Court were to be elected by the colonists.
 These proposals were dismissed by the Privy Council on the grounds it gave too much control to the colonists and diminished the rightful authority of the Crown.
-In 1692 William Phips arrived in Boston with a copy of the new charter that was written by the Privy Council.
-Although many in Massachusetts Bay objected to their not being able to return to their original 1629 charter (other colonies were allowed to return to their original charters).
-Despite opposition from many colonial leaders, when Phips arrived he assembled the General Court and the majority of members approved the charter and declared a day of prayer and thanksgiving.
+In 1692, William Phips arrived in Boston with a copy of the new charter that was written by the Privy Council, although many in Massachusetts Bay objected to their not being able to return to their original 1629 charter (other colonies were allowed to return to their original charters).
+Despite opposition from many colonial leaders, when Phips arrived, he assembled the General Court, and the majority of members approved the charter and declared a day of prayer and thanksgiving.